Imperial-FoNS-Computing/FoNS-installation-instructions/source/3_git.rst

     binary files that you have generated or that your computer uses to manage the file system.
 Committing these files makes a complete mess of your repository and can cause conflicts if you try to clone your repository on another machine.
-Don't use `git commit -A`!
+Don't use `git add -A`!

 The actual commit
 .................